163rd Fighter Squadron: Air Defense mission

-The unit was re-formed at Baer Field, Fort Wayne, and continued to fly the F-51H Mustangs, returning to its pre-federalization air defense mission of Indiana.
+The unit was reformed at Baer Field and continued to fly the F-51H Mustangs, returning to its pre-federalization air defense mission of Indiana.
 With the end of the line for the Mustang in USAF service, the United States Air Force, in an effort to upgrade to an all jet fighter force, required Air National Guard Air Defense Command units to upgrade to jet-powered aircraft.
 In July 1954 the Mustangs were retired and the squadron was re-equipped with F-80C Shooting Star jets that had seen combat in the Korean War.
 In March 1956, conversion to refurbished and reconditioned F-86A Sabres commenced, and in April 1958 new F-84F Thunderstreaks were received.

 Tactical Fighters

-163rd Tactical Fighter Squadron – F-84F Thunderstreaks about 1967 in Vietnam War camouflage livery.
+163rd Tactical Fighter Squadron – F-84F Thunderstreaks about 1967 in Vietnam War camouflage.

 In July 1959, the 163rd was designated as a Tactical Fighter Squadron (Special Delivery), with a mission of the delivery of Tactical nuclear weapons.
 Although the 163rd trained for the delivery of tactical nuclear weapons, it never had any actual nuclear weapons on hand, nor did the base at Fort Wayne ever have nuclear weapon storage facilities.
-In 1959 and 1960 the squadron participated in exercises Dark Cloud and Pine Cone III, the latter taking place at Congaree AFB, South Carolina.
+In 1959 and 1960 the squadron participated in exercises Dark Cloud and Pine Cone III, the latter taking place at Congaree Air Force Base, South Carolina.
 In the exercises, the squadron practiced delivery of tactical nuclear weapons in the fictitious country of "North Saladia".